What is FERPA?

 - The weight and height and age of members of athletic teams

 However, a student has the right to restrict the university’s right to disclose directory information, in which case, NO student education information may be disclosed without a court order (subpoena), signed consent from the student, or application of another exception justifying disclosure without consent.
-To suppress directory information, a student must make a written request by completing and signing the “No Release of Information” form and submitting it to the Office of University Student Records.
+To suppress directory information, a student must make a written request by completing and signing the “No Release of Information” form and submitting it to University Student Records in the Educational Services Building, Suite 200.

 Students who do not elect to suppress their directory information may still manage their privacy preferences to control the information that will be displayed in the New Mexico State University Phonebook.